FlakM/blog/blog-static/content/posts/nixos_rust/04_hardening.md

 series = ["Simple personal blog"]

 description="""
-Adding a tailscale goodness and systemd properties
+Securing a hostname with private tunnel and hardening systemd configuration.
 """

 +++